dks800/30_days_of_reactJs/Day 1 - Excercises/readme.md

 Day 1 Excercies:

-1	Declare an empty array;
+1	Declare an empty array
 2	Declare an array with more than 5 number of elements 3	Find the length of your array
 4	Get the first item, the middle item and the last item of the array